-• MAT-100 placement (Math Modeling and Precalculus); FRE-103 placement (Accelerated Elementary French); English Composition requirement satisfied
+• MAT-100 (Math Modeling and Precalculus); FRE-201 (Intermediate French); ENG-101 STANDBY

 Type of Course Examples/Possibilities 1.
 Freshman Tutorial Already selected 2.
-Math Modeling and Precalculus MAT-100 (must complete web survey form for permission) 3.
-World Language course FRE-103 Accelerated Elementary French and FRE-103L Accelerated Elementary French Lab A new language + lab at the 101 level) 4.
-Language Studies course RHE-101 Public SpeakingENG-298 Business & Technical Writing
+Math Modeling and Precalculus • MAT-100 Math Modeling and Precalculus (must complete a web survey form for permission 3.
+World Language course FRE-201 Intermediate French and FRE-201L Intermediate French Lab A new language + lab at the 101 level) 4.
+Language Studies course RHE-101 Public Speaking ENG-110 Intro to Creative Writing

-Kornator Buokap Courocc Type of Course Examples/Possibilities 1.
+Type of Course Examples/Possibilities 1.
 Exploration course EDU-101-01 Intro to Child & Adolescent Development GHL-219-01/HIS-200-02 Drugs and Society in Modern History 2.
-Literature/Fine Arts course ENG-105-01 Intro to Poetry and/or ENG-106-01 Intro to Short Fiction MUS-224-01 Approaches to Music & Culture
+Literature/Fine Arts course ART-219 Blood, Screams, and Struggles THE-101 Intro to Theater

-- Economics is a highly quantitative major that requires completion of MAT-111 Calculus I. A student interested in Economics but who placed into MAT-100 must take MAT-100 in the first semester, and MAT-111 in Spring. - MAT-100 enrollment requires permission of the instructor.
-Students must complete a web survey form (linked here) no later than Friday, July 12 to seek permission from Prof. Chad Westphal to enroll in this course. - Students who place into MAT-111 or higher may be interested in taking ECO-101 Principles of Economics in place another course listed above, and the Math course where they are placed instead of MAT-100.
-Students who place into and take MAT-100, as in this example, will benefit from waiting until Spring to take ECO-101. - Some students take interest in Economics because they intend to "go into business" after graduation.
-Economics can be either a major or a minor, but Business is only a minor at Wabash, not a major.
-Keep in mind that Business is not a minor that can later be converted to a major if a student wants to change his original major. - ENG-105 and ENG-106 are half-semester courses worth 0.5 credits.
-A student can take both for one full credit, or just one for 0.5 credits.
+- Economics is a highly quantitative major that requires completion of MAT-111 Calculus I. A student interested in Economics but who placed into MAT-100 must take MAT-100 in the first semester, and MAT-111 in Spring. - Fall enrollment in MAT-100 requires permission of the department chair (Prof. Colin McKinney).
+Students must complete a web survey (linked here) no later than Friday, July 11 to seek permission from Prof. McKinney to enroll in this course. - Students who place into and take MAT-100, as in this example, will benefit from waiting until Spring to take ECO-101.
+Students placing into MAT-111 or higher could take ECO-101 instead of another course listed above, and their placed Math course. - Economics can be either a major or a minor, but Business is only a minor at Wabash, not a major.
+Business is not a minor that can later be converted to a major if a student wants to change his original major.
+The department has started advising students not to combine the Economics major with the Business minor. - ENG-101 STANDBY means that the student could be placed into ENG-101 in the Fall (or in Spring) if a seat becomes available.
+To the extent possible, this student is encouraged to choose courses that don't conflict with the times when ENG-101 is scheduled, in case it needs to be added later. - It is VERY IMPORTANT that every new first-time freshman completes the ENG-101 placement survey on the New Student Road Map.